Shelcia29/RTR108/README.md

 # Task 3 - math func aprox using Taylor series
 In this task I have given the function asin(x).
 Which is been programed and placed in two files numerical_method_Taylor_series(1) and numerical_method_Taylor_series.
 You can use "numerical_method_Taylor_series" file to run the program.
 # Task 4 - NGspice and Latex
-All the works of this task in placed under the folder "works".
-This task is achevied by using NGspice and Latex.
+All the works of this task in placed under the folder "gEDA & LaTeX".
+This task is achevied by using gEDA tools and Latex.